inscrow/dotfiles/docs/README.md

 # dotfiles

-These are my dotfiles for my laptop running Arch Linux.
+These are the dotfiles I use on my Linux laptop.

 ## Info